Renter's Rights Act

 New landlord registration and redress requirements

-When it is up and running, all landlords must register with the Private Rented Sector Database and join the new Landlord Ombudsman, who will resolve disputes.
+When it is up and running, all landlords must register with the Private Rented Sector Database and join the new Landlord Ombudsman service, which will resolve disputes.

 Expanded local authority powers for enforcement

-Once in force, Local councils will enforce the new rules with penalties resulting in a £7,000 fine for a first offence, rising to £40,000 for repeat offences.
+Local councils will enforce the new rules with penalties, resulting in a £7,000 fine for a first offence and rising to £40,000 for repeat offences.

 For many offences, tenants can apply to the First Tier Tribunal for a Rent Repayment Order for up to 24 months of rent.